 You're likely to first see your primary care doctor unless both vocal cords are paralyzed.
 In that case, you'll probably first be seen in a hospital emergency department.

 After the initial assessment, you'll likely be referred to a doctor who specializes in ear, nose and throat disorders.
-You may also be referred to a doctor who treats disorders of nerves (neurologist) and a speech-language pathologist for voice assessment and therapy.
+You may also be referred to a speech-language pathologist for voice assessment and therapy.

 It's helpful to arrive well prepared for your appointment.
 Here's some information to help you get ready and what to expect from your doctor.

 What you can do